minio/docs/source/administration/console/managing-objects.rst

    If you enable versioning, you can specify prefixes to exclude from versioning.

-You **must** configure replication, locking, and versioning options at the time of bucket creation.
+You **must** configure locking and versioning options at the time of bucket creation.
 You cannot change these settings for the bucket later.

 Managing Buckets